sani3/ML_Algos/README.md

 # ML_Algos
-A functional implementation of the core of functions of some machine learning algorithms
+A functional implementation of machine learning algorithms